Cost of Attendance

-Tuition is guaranteed to remain at the same level for the duration of your continuous attendance at ASL as when you begin your studies.
-Your tuition will change only if there is a disruption in your enrollment or you drop from full-time to part-time status.
+Tuition is guaranteed to remain at the same level for the first year of your attendance at ASL.
+Your tuition will adjust accordingly each year thereafter if there is a higher tuition cost implemented or if a disruption in your enrollment changes or you drop from full-time to part-time status.

 Appalachian School of Law creates a student budget (also known as “cost of attendance”) for each academic year.
 The student budget consists of direct costs (i.e., tuition and fees) and indirect costs (i.e., housing, food, transportation, and personal).
 Allowances are provided to assist in meeting educational costs and are not intended to cover individual expenses which vary greatly depending upon personal lifestyle.

 ASL realizes that law school is an investment, so we try to help minimize the effects of over borrowing the best we can by offering financial advice.
 For a personal financial review, please request an appointment by emailing firstname.lastname@example.org.

 Cost of Attendance for

 Estimated Total Cost of Attendance for Fall/Spring: $64,800

 ****Amount of Loan Origination Fees are determined by amount of student loans used to cover your Cost of Attendance

 There is also a student loan refund of up to $1,500 available for a one time documented rental or purchase of a computer that can be added to the COA.
 The computer allowance includes the Computer, MS Office or similar software program and an extended warranty to cover period of enrollment up to expected date of graduation.
 The date of the rental or purchase must be after July 1, 2017 for students starting in Fall 2017.
 The documentation for funding must be a receipt of purchase.